chigarow/tdl-forward-bulk/readme.md

 ### Telegram Bot (`tdl-forward-bot.py`)
 A fully-featured Telegram bot for managing message forwarding with:
 - **Queue Management**: Add multiple URLs and process them sequentially
+- **URL Range Support**: Send ranges like `https://t.me/channel/100 - https://t.me/channel/110` to auto-generate and queue all messages in the range
 - **Bulk Forwarding**: Submit multiple links at once with batch tracking
 - **Progress Monitoring**: Real-time progress updates with speed and ETA
 - **Duplicate Detection**: Automatic checking against processed, queued, and in-progress URLs